John Huston Ricard: Bishop of Pensacola-Tallahassee

+Committees

-During his time as bishop, Ricard served as chair of Catholic Relief Services from 1995 to 2002, as a member of Pontifical Council Cor Unum in Rome and as chair of the USCCB's Committee on Social Development and World Peace, Domestic Social Development from 1992 to 1995.
+During his time as bishop, Ricard served as chair of Catholic Relief Services from 1995 to 2002, as a member of Pontifical Council Cor Unum in Rome, and as chair of the USCCB's Committee on Social Development and World Peace from 1992 to 1995.
 He was also a member of the USCCB's Secretariat of Black Catholics.

+Health and retirement

 On December 22, 2009, Ricard suffered a stroke and was treated at Ascension Sacred Heart Hospital of Pensacola.

-Retirement

 Ricard tendered his letter of resignation as bishop of Pensacola-Tallahassee to Pope Benedict XVI in February 2011, citing poor health.
 The pope accepted Ricard's resignation on March 11, 2011.

 Josephite administration

-In June 2011, Ricard was appointed rector of his alma mater, St. Joseph's Seminary.In June 2019, Ricard was elected as superior general of the Josephites.
-On November 24, 2021, Ricard issued a statement with Archbishop Wilton Gregory calling for justice following the 2020 murder of Ahmaud Arbery by three men in a suburb of Brunswick, Georgia.Ricard was reelected as superior general of the Josephites in 2023.
+In June 2011, Ricard was appointed rector of his alma mater, St. Joseph's Seminary.
+In June 2019, Ricard was elected as superior general of the Josephites.
+On November 24, 2021, Ricard issued a statement with Archbishop Wilton Gregory calling for justice following the 2020 murder of Ahmaud Arbery by three men in a suburb of Brunswick, Georgia.
+Ricard was reelected as superior general of the Josephites in 2023.

+Death

+Ricard died in Washington, DC, on May 20, 2026, at the age of 86.